tevelee/AdventOfCode/Sources/2021/Tasks/AoC_2021_Day9_part1.md

 ## --- Day 9: Smoke Basin ---
-These caves seem to be [lava tubes](https://en.wikipedia.org/wiki/Lava_tube.
-Parts are even still volcanically active; small hydrothermal vents release smoke into the caves that slowly settles like rain.
+These caves seem to be [lava tubes](https://en.wikipedia.org/wiki/Lava_tube).
+Parts are even still volcanically active; small hydrothermal vents release smoke into the caves that slowly settles like rain<!--- This was originally going to be a puzzle about watersheds, but we're already under water. -->.

 If you can model how the smoke flows through the caves, you might be able to avoid it and be that much safer.
 The submarine generates a heightmap of the floor of the nearby caves for you (your puzzle input).

 Smoke flows to the lowest point of the area it's in.
 For example, consider the following heightmap:

 ```
 2199943210
 3987894921